mhwombat/nix-for-numbskulls/flake-recipes.md

   and to build the project using either the old nix-build or the new nix build commands.

 - The [hello-flake-haskell](https://codeberg.org/mhwombat/hello-flake-haskell) repo
-  contains a single executable Haskell program that prints a greeting.
+  shows how to package a Haskell program.